Advanced Prostate Cancer: AUA/ASTRO/SUO Guideline (2020)

 Prognosis

-9. Clinicians should assess the extent of metastatic disease (bone, lymph node and visceral metastasis) using conventional imaging in newly diagnosed mHSPC patients.
+9. Clinicians should assess the extent of metastatic disease (lymph node, bone, and visceral metastases) in newly diagnosed mHSPC patients.
 (Clinical Principle)

 10. In newly diagnosed mHSPC patients, clinicians should assess the extent of metastatic disease (low- versus high-volume).
 High-volume is defined as greater than or equal to four bone metastases with at least one metastasis outside of the spine/pelvis and/or the presence of visceral metastases.
 (Moderate Recommendation: Evidence Level: Grade B)